De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Introduction

-In the present study we first highlight the proposal of \cite{EPJA16} and then put it at work with the aim to extract here for the first time the $\alpha_s$ value from data on meson spectra.
 The article is structured as follows.
-In the next section we present the idea of \cite{Pereira} on the extension of the Einsteinian special relativity toward deSitter relativity outside the causal light cone.
-In section 3 we build up the algebraic description of the deSitter geometry, which allows us to consider there free quantum motions on the respective unique closed hyper-spherical space-like geodesic, and the open hyperbolic time-like geodesics.
-In section 4 we transform these two free motions on the deSitter space-time into quantum mechanical wave equations with centrifugal potentials taking the shape of the trigonometric Scarf well-, and the hyperbolic P\"oschl -Teller potentials, respectively, and present a scenario for a duality between the low-energy(infrared) and the ultra-high energy (ultraviolet) regimes of QCD.
-In section 5 we explore consequences of the innate charge neutrality of the hypersphere on the structure of systems living on this space and derive on the basis of potential theory a picture of confinement and the internal structure of the mesons that is testable through data.
-In section 6 we analyze data on the $f_1$ and $a_1$ meson masses and combine them with the corresponding data on the $\pi$, $a_0$, $\eta$, and $f_0$ mesons, earlier classified in \cite{EPJA16}.
-Finally, in section 7 we extract the $\alpha_s$ value from studying a total of 89 meson masses, before closing with a short Summary and Outlook section.
+In the next section we highlight the idea of \cite{Pereira} on the extension of Einstein's special relativity to deSitter relativity.
+In section 3 we recall the elements of the algebraic description of the deSitter geometry, which allows us to consider there free quantum motions on the unique closed hyper-spherical space-like manifold, as well as on open hyperbolic time-like geodesics.
+In section 4 we transform the aforementioned free motions into one-dimensional quantum mechanical wave equations with the respective trigonometric Scarf well-, and the hyperbolic P\"oschl-Teller barrier potentials.
+There, we present a scenario for a duality between the descriptions of hadrons as states bound within the Scarf potential, on the one side, and as resonances transmitted through the P\"oschl-Teller barrier, on the other, two methods suited for handling particle physics phenomena in low- and high-energy regimes.
+In section 5 we explore consequences of the innate charge neutrality of the hyper-sphere on the internal structure of systems on this space and review the prediction of \cite{EPJA16} on a confinement phenomenon.
+In section 6 we associate the predicted confinement phenomenon with the experimentally detected color confinement in QCD and analyze data on the $f_1$ and $a_1$ mesons, together with the pion electric charge form factor, before closing by a short Conclusion section.